-The proposed FLUM and Zoning change would have no impact on land acquisition efforts of the above mentioned entities so long a conservation easement is ensured.
-The proposed FLUM and Zoning amendments are, therefore, consistent with these provisions of the Comprehensive Plan and Chapters 16 and 380 F.S.
+The proposed FLUM change would have no impact on land acquisition efforts of the abovementioned entities so long a conservation easement is ensured.
+The proposed FLUM amendment is, therefore, consistent with these provisions of the Comprehensive Plan and Chapters 16 and 380 F.S.